arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, explain why is it a bad design, and fix it.
 * What's the difference between cohesion and coupling?
 * What is refactoring useful for?
 * Are comments in code useful?
+Some say they should be avoided as much as possible, and hopefully made unnecessary.
+Do you agree?
 * What is the difference between design and architecture?
 * Why in TDD tests are written before code?
 * C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
 Is there a difference between using delegation and using inheritance?
 [This question is from The Pragmatic Programmer, by Andrew Hunt and David Thomas]